 What is temperate rainforest?

 The coastal temperate rainforest of North America is the most extensive and impressive example of temperate rainforest in the world.
 On the west coast, it occurs only in the northern Pacific coastal region covered by this guide.
 Temperate rainforests are primarily distinguished from other temperate forests by the rarity of fire, their evergreeness, and their complex structure.
 Temperate forest structure is complex because of many canopy layers, a wide range of tree sizes and ages within a patch of forest, the abundance of epiphytes (plants that live on the surface of other plants, here often represented by hanging lichens, mosses, and ferns), and a dense, shrubby understory.
-Dominance by conifers distinguishes the North America temperate rainforests from other temperate forests of the world. — Pojar and MacKinnon Plants of the Pacific Northwest Coast — Washington, Oregon, British Columbia and Alaska.
+Dominance by conifers distinguishes the North America temperate rainforests from other temperate forests of the world. — MacKinnon, A., J. Pojar, and R. Coupe

 I am a big fan of the Lone Pine Publishing plant guides.
 I have the entire series of books that cover British Columbia: invaluable resources that are well-loved and dog-eared.
 When the first one, Plants of Northern British Columbia, came out in 1992 my apprenticeship in wildlife ecology suddenly got a lot easier.